 Lectures, practicals and other formal activities take place on weekdays only, with Wednesday afternoons normally remaining free.
-There is no teaching at weekends except for the first-year field module that is run outside London; this typically runs for ten to twelve days and so involves a weekend spent on fieldwork.
-We do not normally schedule teaching out of term time.
+There is no teaching at weekends except for field modules that are run outside London; these typically run for ten to twelve days and so nearly always involve a weekend spent on fieldwork.
+We do not normally schedule teaching out of term time, though it can sometimes be necessary for field modules to run into vacations because of practical restrictions on accommodation, transport or even the state of the tide at coastal locations.
+Although it is possible to complete the independent geological project entirely within term time, many students chose to extend this highly rewarding field project into the summer vacation between years two and three.